topquark22/morseR24/README.md

 ### Power setting

 The radio power is set by jumpers on pins A0, A1.
 The default is MAX.
-See the code for more details
+See the code for more details.

+## Standalone mode

+If not using a radio:

+- Wire pin D4 to ground
+- Leave pin D8 unconnected
+- Refer to **message entry** below.

 ## Master (transmitter) mode

 For master mode, leave pin D8 unconnected.

-### Message transmission

 Simply starting or resetting the master will *not* initiate a transmission and does not update the message displayed by the slave, *even though the master may be actively displaying a message.* So it is possible for the two devices to be out-of-sync.

+### Message entry

+Connect to computer via USB.

 To transmit (synchronize) the current message from the master to the slave, use the **^** command.